Rampaul770/spyAngelXE8/README.md

 - iconchanger > To change applications icon.
 - KeyHook > Used to build "DLL" to get typed keys (method 2) without using the timer

-# Some functions have been removed to prevent misuse of this application.
-# University Work for Information Security Discipline (2014-2015)
-# For educational purposes only, use at your own responsibility.

-# Screenshots
+## Screenshots

 ![Server](https://github.com/GlaucioAlmeida/spyAngelXE8/blob/master/server.jpg)

 ![Server](https://github.com/GlaucioAlmeida/spyAngelXE8/blob/master/server2.jpg)

+## Some functions have been removed to prevent misuse of this application.
+## University Work for Information Security Discipline (2014-2015)
+## For educational purposes only, use at your own responsibility.